paceaux/McSandy/README.md

  * Version: 0.2.0
  * License: Copyright 2014 Frank M. Taylor.
 All Rights Reserved
- * Prerequisites: IE10+, other modern browsers
+ * Prerequisites: IE10+, other modern browsers that support CSS flexbox and blob urls

 ## FAQs ##
 ###What's an SFA? ###